ytmytm/c128dcr-DolphinDOS3/README.md

 <img src="media/5.installed.jpg" width=640 alt="DolphinDOS 3 daughterboard installed in U101 socket">

 Note the cable alignment.
 When crimping the IDC connector make sure to align red wire with the small triangle on the connector.
 I didn't put strain relief part here because that could make the whole assembly to tall and bump against drive mechanism.
+Having strain relief would also make it impossible to remove the table through user port opening without removing the mainboard first - it would be too tall.

-## Cable
+## Parallel cable

+I have routed the cable to the back of the computer, then under the power supply to the user port opening.

 | **USER PORT** | **signal** | **Flat 10** |
 | --- | --- | --- |